Post-Crisis HOA Cash Management: 3 Tips for Your Association

 A good best practice is to monitor cash collections twice a month (ideally on the 15th and 30th of every month).
 By consistently reviewing your collections rate, you’ll have a better picture of what’s going on with your association financials as a whole.

 Aligning with your board and management company and making wise decisions for your future is key to a healthy, happy association.
-Fill out the form on this page to download a free guide, 8 Steps for Going Out to Bid, to learn how your board can make a long-term, low-regret decision on a management company.
+Download a free guide, 8 Steps for Going Out to Bid, to learn how your board can make a long-term, low-regret decision on a management company.

 2. What’s the status of our operating funds?Your operating cash level is a vital financial metric.
 HOAs are obligated to assess their membership for operating costs, plus reserve contributions.
 Your operating funds cover necessary payments like utilities, maintenance, insurance, accounting and management.
 You want to be able to pay expenses promptly and not have to spend a lot of effort trying to juggle payments.
 You should also be able to weather any potential cash collection shortfalls.